Centre for Health Informatics

 - Fieshi M, Coiera E, Li Y (eds).
 Proceedings of the 11th World Congress on Medical Informatics – Medinfo 2004, IOS Press, 2 vols.

-- For the latest report go to the Resources tab on the Publications page
+For the latest report go to the Resources page.

 - Centre for Health Informatics Annual Report 2013